 The basic premise of the 2001 reduction in the parking supply rate from 5.4 to 4.57, was that it was no longer desirable to supply enough parking at a large regional shopping centre to meet the near absolute peak demand that occurs for only a few hours on a few days around the Christmas season.
 For example, the actual peak demand rate observed at the Square One Shopping Centre in 2000 was 5.5 to 5.7 spaces per hundred square metres GLA and this information was explicitly provided to the City.
 Based upon our analysis and discussion with the City at the time, it was agreed that a more appropriate design day would be the Easter Saturday because it is the only time when the adjacent Friday and Sunday are closed for holidays, therefore compressing the sales and parking demand into the one Saturday.
-The Easter Saturday demand rate would also cover the initial buildup in parking demand in mid to late November.
-Since 2001 BA Group has obtained reductions for many other regional shopping centres on a similar premise.
+The Easter Saturday demand rate would also be enough to accommodate the initial buildup in parking demand in mid to late November.
 The typical approach used to identify an appropriate supply rate is to conduct surveys for several days around Christmas and other times of the year in order to demonstrate the relationship between customer volume and parking demand and understand what level of customer demand can be accommodated by a specific parking supply ratio.